jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-05-20.md

 Minutes:

-*
+* **Adam** will create a Thank You letter to send to Sponsors for the last meetup.
+* We ran out of a Quorum half way through, due to Load Shedding.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 ================================================================================